SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 ## Tools

 To help you to speed up your development you have two command line tools that can help you streamline the process of loading a firmware and then debugging it.
-We also have a Discord Crash Reader Bot which can output the la
+We also have a Deluge Crash Reader Discord Bot in the nightly-testing channel of the Deluge discord.

 ### IDE Configs